PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_Android.md

        .with(getTracker());
 ```

-When screen custom variable is set and the screen event is called, the screen custom variable will be erased from the list of screen custom variables.
+When screen custom variable is set and the screen event is called, the screen custom variable will be removed from the list of screen custom variables.
 The above code can also be written in the following way.

 ```java